-Social includes S factors under a range of pillars: the policies, operations, product or services and governance in relation to the corporate policy for employees, customers, communities and controversies.
+Social includes S factors under a range of pillars: the policies, operations, product or services and governance (as applicable) of employees, customers, communities and controversies.

 Environment (ex Climate) includes E factors under a range of pillars: the consumption and impact of toxic emissions, energy, water, waste and environmental controversies.